 We are looking forward to Summer 2021 with HUGE EXCITEMENT, and we recognize the importance of keeping our campers and staff safe and healthy.
 Brimmer’s size is its strength in this regard; as a small community, we are uniquely ready and able to implement and uphold stringent safety measures and protocols, hold each other accountable, and respond dynamically when necessary.

 We promise that we will strive to make Brimmer Summer Camp as safe and as healthy as possible every day.
 We will follow the recommendations of our local and state Boards of Health, with whom we have a strong and open relationship, as well as those of the CDC.

-Brimmer and May has been successfully holding in person, on campus since September, and we have learned a lot this year.
+Brimmer and May has been successfully holding in person, on campus school since September, and we have learned a lot this year.
 We will apply those lessons to Summer 2021.
-As a member of Brimmer’s Senior Administrative team, COVID Reopening team, and COVID Response team, Director of Summer and Auxiliary Programs Cassie Abodeely has helped guide the school through this challenging year and will continue to do so during the summer.

-We will continue to employ the risk mitigation strategies that we know work: hand hygiene, masking, and physical distancing.
+We will continue to employ the risk mitigation strategies that we know work.
 Should the virus affect Brimmer Summer Camp, we will be in touch with timely and detailed emails informing you of our response and the recommendations from the Newton Board of Health.